Keno/juliacon2025-talk/slides/presentation.typ

 #pagebreak()

-// Slide 4: Solution in Julia 1.12
+// Solution in Julia 1.12
 // To reproduce the output shown below, see examples/reproduce_julia_12_output.jl
 // This script demonstrates the struct redefinition fix in Julia 1.12 = Fixed in Julia 1.12!